Skip to main content

 Choose busy vendors with high turnover for freshly cooked food

-Street food is popular and generally safe when choosing busy stalls.
-Look for vendors at markets like New Soweto Market in Lusaka where food is prepared fresh.
-Avoid foods that have been sitting out for extended periods.
+Street food is popular and usually safe if you pick busy stalls.
+At markets like New Soweto Market in Lusaka, vendors cook to order, so the food is fresh.
+Skip anything that has been sitting out for a while.

 MEDIUM